Panyoujies/android_device_xiaomi_land/README.md

 Copyright 2015 - The CyanogenMod Project

-Device configuration for Xiaomi Redmi Note 3.
+Device configuration for Xiaomi Redmi 3S.